This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Darn Tough is yet another outdoor company that has been around for a bit (40+ years), and they pride themselves on making what they consider to be the best hiking socks around.

 The material has been crafted to provide excellent fast-action wicking to quickly pull moisture away from your feet.
-The socks are also fast drying, so you can get back to it sooner.
+The socks are also fast drying, so you can get back to them sooner.

 Made with Merino Wool, these socks are naturally antimicrobial to resist bacteria and odor, and the wool has a unique ability to be breathable in warm weather yet still incredibly warm in cool weather.